 Concentration of Credit Risk and Significant Customers-The risk of credit loss related to the Company's trade receivables and unbilled receivables balances is accounted for through the allowance for doubtful accounts, a contra asset account which reduces the net receivables balance.
 The allowance for doubtful accounts balance is determined by pooling the Company's receivables with similar risk characteristics, specifically by type of customer (national or local/ regional) and then age of receivable, and applying historical write off percentages to these pools in order to determine the amount of expected credit losses as of the balance sheet date.
 National receivables are with large advertising agencies with strong reputations in the advertising industry and clients with stable financial positions and good credit ratings, represent larger receivables balances per customer and have significantly lower historical and expected credit loss patterns.
-Local and regional receivables are with smaller companies sometimes with less credit history, represent smaller receivable balances per customer and higher historical and expected credit loss patterns.
+Local and regional receivables are with smaller companies sometimes with less credit history and represent smaller receivable balances per customer and higher historical and expected credit loss patterns.
 The Company has smaller contracts with thousands of local clients that are not individually significant.
 The Company also considers current economic conditions and trends to determine whether adjustments to historical loss rates are necessary.
-The Company increased the expected rate of default related to local and regional customers within the calculation of the allowance for doubtful accounts as of June 25, 2020 given the adverse impact of the COVID-19 Pandemic on certain businesses, in particular, categories of small businesses (i.e. restaurants, travel, etc.) which the Company expects could lead to an increased rate of default.
+The Company increased the expected rate of default related to local and regional customers within the calculation of the allowance for doubtful accounts as of September 24, 2020, as compared to September 26, 2019, given the expected adverse impact of the COVID-19 Pandemic on certain businesses, in particular, categories of small businesses (i.e. restaurants, travel, etc.) which the Company expects could lead to an increased rate of default.
 The Company also reserves for specific receivable balances that it expects to write off based on known concerns regarding the financial health of the customer.
+Receivables are written off whe

-As of June 25, 2020 and December 26, 2019, there were no advertising agency groups or individual customers through which the Company sources advertising revenue representing more than 10% of the Company's outstanding gross receivable balance.
-During the three months ended June 25, 2020, the Company had one customer that accounted for approximately 18% of the Company's revenue.
-During the six months ended June 25, 2020 and the three and six months ended June 27, 2019, the Company had no customers that accounted for more than 10% of revenue.
+As of September 24, 2020 the Company had one agency through which the Company sources advertising revenue that accounted for 12.7% of the Company's gross outstanding receivable balance.
+As of December 26, 2019, there were no advertising agency groups or individual customers through which the Company sourced advertising revenue representing more than 10% of the Company's outstanding gross receivable balance.
+During the three and nine months ended September 24, 2020, the Company had one customer that accounted for 28.8% and 10.6%, respectively, of the Company's revenue.
+During the three and nine months ended September 26, 2019, the Company had no customers that accounted for more than 10% of revenue.

 Long-lived Assets-The Company assesses impairment of long-lived assets pursuant to ASC 360 - Property, Plant and Equipment.
 This includes determining whether certain triggering events have occurred that could affect the value of an asset.
-The Company recorded losses of \$1.7 million, \$0.0 million, \$1.7 million and \$0.0 million related to the write-off of certain internally developed software during the three months ended June 25, 2020 and June 27, 2019 and the six months ended June 25, 2020 and June 27, 2019, respectively.
+The Company recorded losses of \$0.0 million, \$0.0 million, \$1.7 million and \$0.0 million related primarily to the write-off of certain internally developed software during the three months ended September 24, 2020 and September 26, 2019 and the nine months ended September 24, 2020 and September 26, 2019, respectively.